RZEdward/RZEdward.github.io/_pages/portfolio.md

 'What are the chances / binary classification that someone fails to pay back their loan'

+Binary: Default or Non-Default Case - 1 or 0

 Logistic Regression or Decision Tree / Random Forest?

 Thumbnails: Logistic Regression Plot, Table of example customer info + risk prediction, Dalle of money burning up